-Holdback/reserve: A portion of the revenue from a merchant’s credit card transactions, held in reserve by the merchant account provider to cover possible disputed charges, charge back fees, and other expenses.
+Holdback/ reserve: A portion of the revenue from a merchant’s credit card transactions, held in reserve by the merchant account provider to cover possible disputed charges, charge back fees, and other expenses.
 After a predetermined time, holdbacks are turned over to the merchant.
 Note: Merchant account providers almost never pay interest on holdbacks.

 Imprint: A physical impression you make from a customer’s card which appears on the draft.
 This proves that the card was present when the sale was made.
-Note: An imprint can be created electronically if you use a magnetic-stripe-reading terminal that includes the correct point-of-sale (POS) entry code.
+Note: An imprint can be created electronically if you use a magnetic-stripe-reading terminal which includes the correct point-of-sale (POS) entry code.

 Imprinter: A device to produce an image of the embossed characters of the bankcard on all copies of sales drafts and credit slips.

 Interchange fee: The fee that the Card Association charges the merchant to get the funds into his bank (merchant bank) and to get the billing information to the cardholder’s bank (issuing bank).
-Interchange fees are based on following credit card regulations and capturing appropriate data including pin codes, card swipe, address, and electronic signature as needed.
+Interchange fees are based on following credit card regulations and capturing appropriate data including pin codes, card swipe, address and electronic signatures as needed.
 These fees are also based on the timeliness of the settlement of transactions.